Sign PDFs on iPad

 The Best Way to Sign PDFs on iPad

 The iPad is arguably the best device for signing PDF documents.
 Its large touchscreen provides ample space to view full-page documents, and with Apple Pencil support, you can create signatures that are virtually indistinguishable from pen on paper.
 SigPDF takes full advantage of the iPad's capabilities, delivering a browser-based PDF signing experience that eliminates the need for any app installation.
-Open SigPDF in Safari or Chrome on your iPad, upload your document, and sign it in seconds.
-The tool is designed to work seamlessly with both Apple Pencil and finger input, so you get a premium signing experience regardless of which input method you prefer.
+Open SigPDF in Safari or Chrome on your iPad, load your document, and sign it in seconds.

 Apple Pencil support makes iPad signing truly exceptional.
 When you draw your signature with Apple Pencil on SigPDF, the tool captures pressure sensitivity and natural stroke variations, producing a signature that looks authentic and professional.
 This is a significant advantage over phone-based signing where you are limited to finger input.
 If you own an Apple Pencil (1st or 2nd generation) or Apple Pencil Pro, SigPDF will detect it automatically and optimize the drawing experience for stylus input.
 You can also use any third-party iPad stylus for signing.